LoansBot/web-backend/README.md

 - AMQP_VHOST: The virtual host for the AMQP
 - MEMCACHED_HOST: The host for the memcached
 - MEMCACHED_PORT: The port for the memcached server
+- WEBHOST: The host to bind on
+- WEBPORT: The port to bind on